biovis-report/biovis-report/docs/source/docs/getting-started.md

 # After the previous command is finished, you need to activate the biovis-report environment
 conda activate biovis-report
 ```

+!!! note "Too slow?"
+    Mamba is a re-implementation of the Conda package manager, designed to be:
+    Fast.

+    Backwards compatible, with the same command-line options.

+    Eventually, add more features.

+    ```
+    # Install mamba
+    conda install mamba

+    # Use mamba instead of conda, e.g.
+    conda create --channel biovis-report --channel conda-forge --name biovis-report biovis-report
+    # is equal to
+    mamba create --channel biovis-report --channel conda-forge --name biovis-report biovis-report
+    ```

 ### Step 3: Install a set of scientific visualization plugins